djdron/vortextracker/readme.txt

 Saving in SNDH format for playing on Atari ST (or in SNDH-players and emulators of Atari ST).
 There is universal MC68000 player used in SNDH, it supports all note and volume tables (starting from PT 3.3), PT3 module version is analyzed during initialization.
-Player is based on Ay_Emul procedures.
+Player is based on Ay_Emul procedures, volume and note tables are packed by Ivan Roshin's method.
 SNDHs are not packed by PACKICE in this version.
-Player size is about 10 Kb; start address is not fixed.
+Player size is about 9 Kb; start address is not fixed.
+Before saving 'Year of creation' prompt are shown, you can ignore it if it not need.

 Menu Files->Exports->Save with ZX Spectrum player
 -------------------------------------------------